 I gotta give it up the my local 99c only Stores for the main ingredient.
-A 5 ounce package will hold 2 to 3 nice-sized ones.
+A 5 ounce package often holds 2 to 3 nice-sized ones.
 And, you'll only need one mushroom per omelet, so, go ahead and invite a friend and make a few of these tasty suckers for breakfast.

 I get string cheese there, too.
 You can use any favorite cheese you have on hand, or find on sale.
 And, I get my herbs for free, from my patio garden.
 You can sprinkle in a little dried herbs if you don't have fresh - or just leave them out, this omelet is luscious enough.

 I get may eggs cheaply here is Los Angeles, anywhere from a dozen to a half dozen for a dolllar.

 Mushrooms are easy to work with, just brush off the dirt and slice them.

 You can use any mushrooms you find on sale, it's all good.
 I like a tasty omelet sometimes, and when mushrooms are on sale, that's excuse enough to make my Portabella Mushroom, String Cheese & Herb Omelet.

 Portabella Mushroom, String Cheese & Herb Omelet - VIDEO

 Play it here, video runs 1 minute, 40 seconds.

 My YouTube video link for viewing or embedding, just click here.